-- (a) The District shall utilize a Design Criteria Professional meeting the requirements of Section 287.055(2)(k) of the Florida Statutes, as amended from time to time, when developing a Design Criteria Package, evaluating the proposals and qualifications submitted by Design-Build Firms, and determining compliance of the project construction with the Design Criteria Package.
-The Design Criteria Professional may be an employee of the District, may be the District Engineer selected by the District pursuant to Section 287.055 of the Florida Statutes, as amended from time to time, or may be retained pursuant to Rule 3.1.
+- (a) The District shall utilize a Design Criteria Professional meeting the requirements of Section 287.055(2)(k) of the Florida Statutes, when developing a Design Criteria Package, evaluating the proposals and qualifications submitted by Design-Build Firms, and determining compliance of the project construction with the Design Criteria Package.
+The Design Criteria Professional may be an employee of the District, may be the District Engineer selected by the District pursuant to Section 287.055 of the Florida Statutes, or may be retained pursuant to Rule 3.1.
 The Design Criteria Professional is not eligible to render services under a Design-Build Contract executed pursuant to the Design Criteria Package. - (b) A Design Criteria Package for the construction project shall be prepared and sealed by the Design Criteria Professional.
-If the project utilizes existing plans, the Design Criteria Professional shall create a Design Criteria Package by supplementing the plans with project specific requirements, if any. - (c) The Board may either choose to award the Design-Build Contract pursuant to the competitive proposal selection process set forth in Section 287.055(9) of the Florida Statutes, as amended from time to time, or pursuant to the qualifications-based selection process pursuant to Rule 3.1. - (i) Qualifications-Based Selection.
+If the project utilizes existing plans, the Design Criteria Professional shall create a Design Criteria Package by supplementing the plans with project specific requirements, if any. - (c) The Board may either choose to award the Design-Build Contract pursuant to the competitive proposal selection process set forth in Section 287.055(9) of the Florida Statutes, or pursuant to the qualifications based selection process pursuant to Rule 3.1. - (i) Qualifications-Based Selection.
 If the process set forth in Rule 3.1 is utilized, subsequent to competitive negotiations, a guaranteed maximum price and guaranteed completion date shall be established. - (ii) Competitive Proposal-Based Selection.
 If the competitive proposal selection process is utilized, the Board, in consultation with the Design Criteria Professional, shall establish the criteria, standards and procedures for the evaluation of Design-Build Proposals based on price, technical, and design aspects of the project, weighted for the project.
 After a Design Criteria Package and the standards and procedures for evaluation of proposals have been developed, competitive proposals from qualified firms shall be solicited pursuant to the design criteria by the following procedure:

 - 1. A Request for Proposals shall be advertised at least once in a newspaper of general circulation in the county in which the District is located.
 The notice shall allow at least twenty-one (21) days for submittal of sealed proposals, unless the Board, for good cause, determines a shorter period of time is appropriate.
 Any project projected to cost more than five hundred thousand dollars (\$500,000) must be noticed at least thirty (30) days prior to the date for submittal of proposals. - 2.
 The District may maintain lists of persons interested in receiving notices of Requests for Proposals.
 The District shall make a good faith effort to provide written notice, by electronic mail, United States Mail, hand delivery, or facsimile, to persons who provide their name and address to the District Manager for inclusion on the list.
 However, failure of a person to receive the notice shall not invalidate any contract awarded in accordance with this Rule and shall not be a basis for a protest of any contract award. - 3.
 In order to be eligible to submit a proposal, a firm must, at the time of receipt of the proposals: - a.
-Hold the required applicable state professional licenses in good standing, as defined by Section 287.055(2)(h) of the Florida Statutes, as amended from time to time; - b.
+Hold the required applicable state professional licenses in good standing, as defined by Section 287.055(2)(h) of the Florida Statutes; - b.
 Hold all required applicable federal licenses in good standing, if any; - c.
-Hold any required applicable other licenses in good standing; - d.
-Hold any required current and active Florida governance documents or be authorized to do business in the State of Florida in accordance with the applicable chapter 607 of the Florida Statutes, if the proposer is a business entity;
+Hold a current and active Florida corporate charter or be authorized to do business in the State of Florida in accordance with Chapter 607 of the Florida Statutes, if the proposer is a corporation; - d.

-e.
 Meet any special pre-qualification requirements set forth in the Request for Proposals and Design Criteria Package.